lfrancis/CeeS-Cntrl/README.md

 ## DAW Notes

-**Logic Pro**: You must export the app as an _AU MIDI Effect_ type plug-in.
+**Logic Pro**: Export the app as an _AU MIDI Effect_ type plug-in.
 After launching Logic and clicking your channel strip _MIDI FX_ plug-in button, search for the app by name or drill down to the _Audio Units > CabbageAudio >_ folder.
 Apply this plug-in to the region hosting your CS synth MIDI track.

-**Ableton Live**: The VST3 shpws up in Ableton but only the rotary controls in VCF 1 send data.
+**Ableton Live**: Export the app as a _VST3 Synth_ type plug-in.
+The VST3 shows up in Ableton but currently only the rotary controls in VCF 1 send data.

-**Reaper**: Reaper Mac sees the AU version but not the VST for some reason.
+**Reaper**: Reaper Mac sees the AU version but not the VST for some reason, so if this is your DAW then export as an _AU MIDI Effect_ type plug-in.

-**Bitwig**: A synth VST3 appears to be working fine in Bitwig 5.3.13 on MacOS Tahoe.
+**Bitwig**: Export the app as a _VST3 Synth_ type plug-in.

 ## Operational Tips
 CeeS remembers received CC messages until they are overwritten or the synth is turned off.
 If you find things out of sync, save your current patch, power-cycle your CS to clear its memory, and then reload the previously saved patch to restore to a repeatable state.